Jobs & opportunities

 At the SPL volunteers are a major resource, making a vital contribution to the achievement of our aims.

-We are currently recruiting volunteers to work in our newly refurbished building, and have positions starting in January 2016.
+We recruit volunteers to assist us in our newly refurbished building on an ongoing basis, based on suitability and relevant skills and experience.
 Please consider joining our team.

 We can occasionally offer short term work experience or more formal placements at the Scottish Poetry Library.
-Please contact our Librarian, Julie Johnstone, in the first instance, by email at firstname.lastname@example.org
+Please contact our Librarian staff directly to discuss this further.

 At present we do not offer work experience for secondary school pupils, but this policy is currently under consideration.